exercism/website-copy/tracks/python/exercises/raindrops/mentoring.md

 ```

 This helps introduce the **bool** type and the fact that it's just a
 numerical value.
-It also introduces the idea that a string can be
+It also introduces the idea that a **str** can be
 multiplied.
 The caveat is that the parentheses are required.

 #### Use an iterable data structure